 Plain English Summary of Judgment

 Today, 28th September 2018, the Court delivered its verdict in Sabarimala Temple Entry.
 A 4:1 majority held that the temple's practice of excluding women is unconstitutional.
-It held that the practice violated the fundamental rights to equality, liberty and freedom of religion, Articles 14, 15, 19(1), 21 and 25(1).
+It held that the practice violated the fundamental right to freedom of religion - Article 25(1) - of female worshippers.
 It struck down Rule 3(b) of the Kerala Hindu Places of Public Worship Act as unconstitutional.
 Rule 3(b) allowed for Hindu denominations to exclude women from public places of worship, if the exclusion was based on 'custom'.